yellows8/3ds_homemenuhax/README.md

 # Building
 Just run "make", or even "make clean && make".
 For building ROP binaries which can be used for general homemenu ROP, this can be used: "{make clean &&} make ropbins". "make bins" is the same as "make", except building the .lz is skipped.

 Before building, the menurop directories+files must be generated. "./generate_menurop_addrs.sh {path}".
 See the source of that script for details(this requires the Home Menu code-binaries).
 Note that the USA/EUR/JPN homemenu exefs:/.code binaries starting with system-version v9.2 are all identical(prior to v9.9), while USA/EUR binaries for v9.0 differs from the JPN versions.
-If you don't have the required Home Menu code-binaries, you can use the MENUROP_PATH option listed below.
+If you don't have the required Home Menu code-binaries, you can use the MENUROP_PATH option listed below(this is the recommended way to build this).

 The built files for BodyCache.bin/Body_LZ.bin are located under "themepayload/".